Landon-Dou/oChat/README.md

 A web-based chat room nodejs application, using express and socket.io
 <br><br><br>

+> Transfered from the old account by Dec 17, 2019 EST.

 ## Features
 Three types of message in different colours
 ![1557344328360](assets/1557344328360.png)